orlandoacevedo/GAML/README.md

 Xiang Zhong and [Orlando Acevedo*](https://web.as.miami.edu/chemistrylabs/acevedogroup/research.html), University of Miami

 This machine learning based software package automates the creation of force field (FF) parameters for molecular dynamics (MD) or Monte Carlo (MC) simulations.
 In the current build, atomic charge development is emphasized for solvent simulations using a genetic algorithm crossover/average/mutation method.
 GAML outputs GROMACS formatted files in the OPLS-AA formalism for use in MD simulations.
-The FF parameters are validated by default against user-supplied free energies of hydration (ΔGhyd), liquid densities, and heats of vaporization (ΔHvap).
+The FF parameters are validated by default against user-supplied free energies of hydration (ΔG<sub>hyd</sub>), liquid densities, and heats of vaporization (ΔH<sub>vap</sub>).
 However, additional condensed phased physical properties are available (or under development) for training that include: heat capacity, viscosity, self-diffusivity, dipoles, surface tension, and solubility.

 ## Requirements